 Below, we have elaborated on the elements you can add to a “Patent Monitoring Report.”
 We have also provided a link to a free template at the bottom of this post.

-Such a report can help you gauge one, futuristic IP trend critical for you, and two, keeping a competitive watch in a comprehensive manner.
+Such a report can help you gauge one: a futuristic IP trend critical to you, and two: keep a comprehensive competitive watch.
 Also, it will make the activities of competitors visible instantly and will keep you updated on the new applications filed by the competitors in the domain of your interest.

 You can generate such a customized report and can update it:

 The image below is an example of a weekly report.
 You can use different color variations to highlight the critical actions that happened during a specific time.
-In the current example, the red color indicates the important events that happened during the week.
+In the current example, the red color indicates the critical events that occurred during the week.
 The green color represents that a competitor has taken no new action during the week.

 The Various Elements of a Patent Monitoring Report